probe-lab/website/content.en/ipfsdht/_index.md

 ### Churn

-{{< plotly json="../../plots/latest/dht-peers-entering-leaving.json" height="600px" >}}

-This plot displays the count of unique [Peer IDs](https://docs.ipfs.tech/concepts/glossary/#peer-id) that joined and left the network during the measurement period.
+The following displays the count of unique [Peer IDs](https://docs.ipfs.tech/concepts/glossary/#peer-id) that joined and left the network during the measurement period.
 The term "entered" refers to a peer that was offline at the start of the measurement period but appeared within it and remained online throughout.
 The term "left" refers to a DHT Server peer that was online at the start of the measurement period but went offline and did not come back online before the end of the measurement period.

+{{< plotly json="../../plots/latest/dht-peers-entering-leaving.json" height="600px" >}}

+The cumulative distribution of session lengths for peers found in the network is shown below.
+It plots the cumulative fraction of sessions longer than a given time, shown along the x-axis.

+{{< plotly json="../../plots/latest/dht-peers-churn-cdf-overall.json" height="600px" >}}

 ## Performance